 DATE

-Dear Commissioner Favola and Members of the Commission on Youth:
+Dear Senator Favola and Members of the Commission on Youth:

 I encourage you to adopt the recommendations on trauma-informed policies presented at the September 20, 2017 Commission on Youth meeting.
 I/MY ORG supports these recommendations because we work on implementing trauma informed policy and practice as part of our (direct services, staff training/professional development, TICN, etc.) We have seen better outcomes for the children we serve through EXAMPLE.